Maheenms/python-api-challenge/README.md

 * Inside these folder, add new files called WeatherPy.ipynb and VacationPy.ipynb.
 These will be the main scripts to run our analysis.
 * Every time we make changes to the directory or files push the above changes to Github.
 * We dont want our api_keys.py file to be exposed to public on github, so we add a .gitignore file to our local repo.
-* Before we add our files to GitHub, we add api_keys.py to the .gitignore file by opening the python-api-challenge github folder in VS code.
-Then open the .gitignore file and on the first line, type the following code:
+* Before we add our files to GitHub, we add api_keys.py to the .gitignore file by opening the python-api-challenge github folder in
-# Adding config.py file.
-api_keys.py
+  VS code.
+Then open the .gitignore file and on the first line, type api_keys.py or config.py, the files where we have the api_keys stored in.
 * Open git bash in the challenge folder, then git add, git commit, and git push to commit the modifications to .gitignore and the WeatherPy.ipynb file to GitHub.
 * On GitHub, the only new file we should find is the WeatherPy.ipynb file.